cran-task-views/ClinicalTrials/ClinicalTrials.md

     or models with non-Bayesian estimation.
 The whole package is written in a modular form in the S4 class system, making it very flexible for adaptation to new models, escalation or stopping rules.
--   `r pkg("CRTSize", priority = "core")` This package
-    contains basic tools for the purpose of sample size estimation in cluster (group) randomized trials.
-The package contains traditional power-based methods, empirical smoothing (Rotondi and Donner, 2009), and updated meta-analysis techniques (Rotondi and Donner, 2011).
 -   `r pkg("cosa")` Implements bound constrained optimal sample allocation (BCOSA) framework described in Bulus & Dong (2019) for power analysis of multilevel regression discontinuity designs